Saint Nicholas of Myra saves three innocents from death

 Saint Nicholas of Myra saves three innocents from death is a painting by Russian artist Ilya Repin (1844–1930), completed in 1888.
 It is held at the Russian Museum in St. Petersburg (Inventory Zh-4001).
 The dimensions of the painting are 215 × 196 cm.
 The narrative of the painting is linked to one of the deeds of Saint Nicholas the Wonderworker (of Myra), whose courageous and principled actions helped to prevent the execution of three innocent people.
 The relevance of this theme was linked to Leo Tolstoy's moral teachings and the debate surrounding the abolition of the death penalty.

 The canvas was presented at the 17th exhibition of the Society for Travelling Art Exhibitions ("Peredvizhniki"), which opened in February 1889 in St Petersburg.
 The critical response to the painting was mixed.
 The writer Mitrofan Remezov praised Repin's Saint Nicholas as the best of all the paintings presented at the exhibition "both in idea and execution", while Leo Tolstoy noted that the content of the canvas was "not artistic, not new, not dear to the author", "the whole picture is without focus, and all the figures crawl apart".
 The painting was purchased by Emperor Alexander III, and the decision to establish the Russian Museum was subsequently attributed to this purchase on numerous occasions.

 According to art historian Nikolai Mashkovtsev, Nicholas of Myra should not be considered an icon or a religious work - "Repin was carried away to the point of self-forgetfulness by the expression of the actors, especially the convicts", and he shows "the initial, the strongest moment of mental impetus".
 Art historian Nonna Yakovleva noted that Repin "as if calling on the favourite holy wonderworker to stop the flow of blood in Russia, puts the audience in the face of one of his miracles".

 History

 Background and creation

-In 1884, Ilya Repin was commissioned by a nunnery near Kharkiv to create an image of Saint Nicholas of Myra (Nicholas the Wonderworker).
+In 1884, Ilya Repin was commissioned by a nunnery near Kharkiv to create an image of Saint Nicholas of Myra.
 As the writer and historian Dmytro Yavornytsky recalled in a conversation with him, Repin mentioned that the person who commissioned the image of Nicholas the Wonderworker was the hegumen of the Nicholas Convent in the village of Strilecha, Kharkovsky Uyezd.
 This was the same convent where he had come to visit his cousin, who was a nun there.
 The artist's relative's name was Emilia, in monasticism Eupraxia, and Repin referred to her as Olympiada.
 According to some sources, she was Repin's paternal cousin and her surname was Borisova.
 Apparently, the order was timed to coincide with the 800th anniversary of the translation of the relics of Saint Nicholas from Myra to Bari, which was expected to be celebrated in 1887.